 Choose Your Language

-The IWSA is governed by a Board of Directors, managed by an Executive Director, and led by an International Team of Volunteers
+The IWSA is governed by a Board of Directors, managed by an Executive Director, and led by an International Team of Country Representatives and Volunteers

 Board of Directors